-3.1 Review of 2018/19 Sales
+3.1 Review of 2019/20 Sales

-The initial forecasted water sales value for the financial year ending in June 2019 (2018/19), as determined in September 2017, was 1 100 Me/day.
-In September 2018 this figure was revised to 1 233 Me/day after updated discussions with customers.
-Total sales recorded for the 2018/19 financial year averaged 1 294 Me/day (472 355 Me).
-This was 4.9% higher than the September 2018 projection and can mainly be attributed to the increased sales following the lifting of restrictions in the Mgeni Catchment as well as new sales to uThukela District Municipality.
+The initial forecasted water sales value for the financial year ending in June 2020 (2019/20), as determined in September 2018, was 1 233 M l /day.
+In September 2019 this figure was revised to 1 241 M l /day after updated discussions with customers.
+Total sales recorded for the 2019/20 financial year averaged 1 396 M l /day (509 644 M l).
+This was 12.2% higher than the September 2019 projection and can mainly be attributed to increased non-revenue water in many of the municipalities as well as additional growth following the lifting of restrictions in the Mgeni Catchment.

-Total average water sales for the 2017/18 financial year was 1 192 M&/day, and hence the 2018/19 sales were 8.6% year-on-year higher than the 2017/18 financial year.
-As discussed above, this increase in demand was as a result of increased sales following the lifting of restrictions in the Mgeni System and new sales to uThukela District Municipality.
+Total average water sales for the 2018/19 financial year was 1 294 Ml/day, and hence the 2019/20 sales were 7.9% year-on-year higher than the 2018/19 financial year.
+As discussed above, this increase in demand was as a result of increased sales following the lifting of restrictions in the Mgeni System in 2018 and new sales to uThukela District Municipality.
 Demand is expected to increase further over the next year as a result of the commissioning of eThekwini Municipality's Western Aqueduct.
 Figure 3.1 shows the 12-month moving average of Umgeni Water's total average daily water sales for the past 10 years.

-Bulk water sales to eThekwini Municipality constituted by far the largest percentage (71.2%) of Umgeni Water's total water sales for 2018/19.
-Their proportion of the total sales decreased slightly from the previous year (74.4%).
-The Msunduzi Municipality is Umgeni Water's second largest customer, accounting for 15.0% of the organisation's total sales.
+Bulk water sales to eThekwini Municipality constituted by far the largest percentage (69.3%) of Umgeni Water's total water sales for 2019/20.
+Their proportion of the total sales decreased slightly from the previous year (71.2%).
+The Msunduzi Municipality is Umgeni Water's second largest customer, accounting for 15.5% of the organisation's total sales.
 The remaining customers make up the balance of the sales.
-Figure 3.2 illustrates the average daily sales volume distribution per customer for the financial year 2018/19.
+Figure 3.2 illustrates the average daily sales volume distribution per customer for the financial year 2019/20.